Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Splitting Madsen-Tillmann spectra

-where $X, A$ are $m\times m$ matrices and $W,D$ are $1\times 1$ matrices.
-By setting $W=det(X)^{-1}$ we see that the representation $\ad_G|_K-\ad_K$ is isomorphic to the tensor product (over $\C$) of the canonical representation with the the determinant representation.
-The following lemma completes {the identification of $\ad_G|_K-\ad_K$ in this case and hence} completes the proof of Theorem \ref{thsplitmainusu} \begin{lmm} Let $p\nmid n+1$.
-Then the homomorphism $\varphi: A\mapsto \det (A)^{-1}A$ induces a self homotopy equivalence of $BU(n)$. \end{lmm} \begin{proof} It suffices to show that it induces an automorphism on $H^*(BU(n);\Z/p)$, as $BU(n)$ is of finite type.
+\begin{proof}[of Theorem \ref{thsplitmainallprestated}(ii)] Th{r}ough the usual embeddings $O(2n)\subset O(2n+1)$ and $SO(2n)\subset SO(2n+1)$ we have diffeomorphisms Moreover, by passing to the $\Z/2$-central extension, we see that Since $\chi(S^{2n})=2$ and {$p$ is odd, by Corollary} \ref{transfersplit} the transfer map $BG_+\to BK^{(\ad_K-\ad_G|_K)}$ is split.
+The cofibre of transfer maps associated to these embeddings is identified in Lemma \ref{cofibreoftransfer}.
+The result then follows by the discussion of Section \ref{cofibresec}.
+The identification of $MTO(n)$ at odd primes is {postponed} to the end of the section (Lemma \ref{MTO(n)-p-odd}).
+This completes the proof. \end{proof} For the unitary and special unitary groups, we need somewhat odd looking condition on $p$, and we have \begin{thm} Let $K=U(n)$, $G=SU(n+1)$.
+Suppose that $p$ doesn't divide $n+1$.
+Then $BG_+$ splits off stably off $MTK$ \opt{local}{, after $p$-localisation}. \end{thm} We begin with a lemma. \begin{lmm} Let $p\nmid n+1$.
+Then the homomorphism $\varphi: A\mapsto {\det (A)A}$ induces a self homotopy equivalence of $BU(n)$, as well as a homotopy equivalence \end{lmm} \begin{proof} It suffices to show that it induces an automorphism on $H^*(BU(n);\Z/p)$, as $BU(n)$ is of finite type.
 Consider the following commutative diagram